How to Care for a Snake Plant, a Variety That's Perfect for Beginners

 Sansevieria trifasciata 'Mother-in-Law's Tongue'

-This variety's leaves are defined by its yellow borders and ultra-sharp edges; it should reach about two-feet-tall if potted in a vessel intended for tabletop display.
+This variety's leaves are defined by its yellow borders and ultra-sharp edges; it should reach about 2 feet tall if potted in a vessel intended for tabletop display.

 Sansevieria trifasciata 'Twisted Sister'

-A smaller species in the sansevieria family, this variety's vibrant green-and-gold variegated stalks are—as the plant's name implies—slightly curled or twisted.
+A smaller species in the snake plant family, this variety's vibrant green-and-gold variegated stalks are—as the plant's name implies—slightly curled or twisted.

 Sansevieria 'Golden Hahnii'